 How do you teach a child to find their voice?
 How do you make sure they have the confidence to stand up and be heard?
-Every day our third grade students have opportunities to gain confidence in themselves and their abilities.
-Whether writing a letter to their senior pen pal, standing on stage delivering a speech dressed as a difference maker during Great Moments in History, or simply discovering ways to use words to express who they truly are through creative writing with WITS author, Chris Cander, young voices are being heard and getting stronger every day at PS.
+Every day our Third Grade students have opportunities to gain confidence in themselves and their abilities.
+Whether standing on stage delivering a speech dressed as a difference maker during Great Moments in History or simply discovering ways to use words to express who they truly are through creative writing, young voices are being heard and getting stronger every day at PS.

 More than just a catchy name, these highly interactive classes develop student ability to plan and manage tasks, organize and discuss ideas, set and achieve goals, identify and solve problems which in turn cultivates passion and develops collaboration and conceptual reasoning skills.
 The PS Think.Make.Talk paradigm is our authentic and research-based approach to challenge students to THINK deeply about problems, ideas, projects, and research; creatively MAKE real-world applications that flow out of that thinking; and TALK to members of our community about what they’ve made and how to make it even better.

 While each student at PS has a dedicated master teacher providing support and extension throughout the day, teachers also have access to a team of specialists trained in a diverse array of pedagogies who support and enrich instruction as needed.
 The Center for Teaching and Learning (CTL) assist with assessments, monitor the development of foundational literacy and math skills, and join with the classroom teachers to further support academic development and foster critical and creative thinking.
 We lovingly call this extra bonus opportunity the Double Dip!

 Kids Need to Move!